 By resisting and defending himself, Trump guarantees that the conflict will lead the headlines.
 The media thrive on conflict.
 The moment he surrenders, the media will go on to the next conflict.

 Of course.
 Apology always incurs a cost.
 It’s just less costly than the alternatives.

 So a much better response to the 2005 incident might have followed these lines:

 The language I used in 2005 reveals a vulgar and entitled man.
 I was that man.
-I look at the evidence of my inexcusable lack of character with embarrassment and revulsion, because I recognize him as myself.
+I look at the evidence of my inexcusable lack of character with embarrassment and revulsion because I recognize him as myself.

 I accept that I displayed attitudes towards women that are nothing less than hateful.
 I think I have evolved since then.
-I certainly want to distance myself from that man, but I must be honest: that man is not as remote as I sometimes hope he is or want him to be.
+I certainly want to distance myself from that man, but I must be honest: that man is not as remote as I sometimes hope he is or wants him to be.